clustertech/cpfs-os/docs/user-guide/install.md

 using Docker.
 These build scripts are very simple, and can be adapted to other distributions relatively easily.

+CPFS server can be installed on a minimal installation of the operating system.
+CPFS clients have additional package dependencies on `fuse` and its library package.

-## Storage ##
+## Local Storage ##

-To ease disk space management, we recommend dedicating a hard disk partition for the local directory of each MS and DS.
-It is best to use XFS for these partitions and format with option `-n ftype=1` (if supported by your `mkfs.xfs`), although ext4 or other filesystems supporting extended user attributes may also be used.
-Due to RAID-5 like redundancy in DSs, the storage capacity provided by a DS group is around 4 times the least capacity of the DSs among the group.
-Each file in the filesystem is represented by around 3 files in each MS.  So it is important that the MSs has ample amount of inodes available for use.
-Most of these files are single block files, so very little space is used by files in the MS, other than the inode usage.
-When formatting the local directory for use by the MS, these should be taken into account.
+Each CPFS server stores data to a local file system, where part of the data is kept in extended attributes.
+To ease disk space management, we recommend dedicating an XFS partition for each MS and DS, preferably with format option `-n ftype=1` and mount option `inode64` (newer operating systems have these as default).

+The storage capacity provided by a DS group is around 4 times the smallest DS local file system, due to the parity nature of CPFS.
+The MS local file system capacity have little effect on the total capacity of CPFS.

+Each file in the file system is backed by 2 files in each DS and 3 files in each MS.  Therefore, it is important for the local file systems to have enough inodes for use.
+A local XFS file system can have more inodes allocated with the `imaxpct` option, which can be adjusted with the command `xfs_growfs -m` without remounting.

 To make the servers write data to storage earlier, we recommend using a small value, say 67108864 (i.e., 64 MB), for the kernel sysctl